A chinchilla’s hygiene is important to understand and part of knowing how to take care of a chinchilla properly.

-Most of the time, owning chinchillas is nothing but fun, laughs, and entertainment.
-Not to mention an extremely soft and loving pet to own.
-However, what is often not discussed is how to maintain that soft fur and keep your chinchilla clean and their overall hygiene at top-notch quality.
+It is important to know how to maintain that soft fur and keep your chinchilla clean and their overall hygiene at top-notch quality.

-It’s an extremely important part of being a chinchilla owner and it’s not very difficult to accomplish.
-With a few tips, words of advice and best practices, you can be well on your way towards always keeping your chinchilla as clean as a whistle, healthy and even your chinchilla’s cage at peak cleanliness.
+With a few tips, words of advice, and best practices, you can be well on your way towards always keeping your chinchilla as clean as a whistle.

 Additionally, chinchillas have hard nuggets for poop with no odor and steps can be taken to ensure urine doesn’t become a factor with odor in the future.